 The stoma nurse will use a power point presentation to explain the stoma care programme.
 The preoperative consultation aims to introduce you to the concept of stoma care.
-You will be given information concerning the type of stoma, care procedure, the material, nutrition, reimbursement and material purchases.
+You will receive information concerning the type of stoma, care instructions, the material, nutrition, health insurance reimbursement and material purchases.

-The position of the colostomy will be decided by the stoma nurse during the preoperative consultation whilst you are lying down, sitting up and standing up.
+The position of the ileostomy will be decided by the stoma nurse during the preoperative consultation whilst you are lying down, sitting up and standing up.
 The most appropriate location will be indicated using a marker pen, photographed in three positions and stored in digital format in your electronic dossier.
-A colostomy is usually located on the left hand side of the abdomen.
+An ileostomy is usually located on the right hand side of the abdomen.
 If you wish, a collection system can be attached so that you can experience what it feels like.